The Anatomy of a Reader: This Simple Graphic Will Change How You See Literacy

 Metaphors help people understand complex ideas fast.

-Literacy skills link to body parts you already use every day.
 We map the key parts of reading onto the body; feeling a book in your hands, hearing words with your ears, reading smoothly with your mouth.
-By leaning on these physical sensations, complicated, abstract reading terms become familiar and easy to understand.
+By grounding reading skills in familiar physical sensations, abstract literacy terms become concrete, relatable, and easier to understand.

 Reading is a complex system, not a single skill.
 Most adults already know a healthy body needs many parts to work; heart, lungs, brain, muscles.
 You can’t skip one and expect the system to thrive.
-Reading works the same way: it’s a network of skills that all interact, and none develop in isolation.
-This graphic shows just how many pieces it takes to learn to read.
+Reading works the same way.
+It’s a network of skills that interact and develop together.
+This graphic shows just how many pieces come together to support learning to read.

 Kids don’t learn to read alone, they must be taught.
-Just like growing a healthy body, children need caring adults at home, in classrooms, and across their community.
-Reading doesn’t come automatically, they need evidence-based instruction.
-They also need well-funded schools, smart education policies, and a whole lot of love.
+Just like growing a healthy body, learning to read requires support.
+Children need caring adults at home, in classrooms, and across their community.
+Reading doesn’t come automatically; it requires evidence-based instruction.
+It also depends on well-funded schools, smart education policies, and a whole lot of love.

 Every reader is unique, and that’s completely normal.
 Some kids have huge vocabulary but struggle with fluency.
 Others can sound out words perfectly but don’t fully understand what they read.
 Literacy skills develop in overlapping, messy ways.
 This graphic helps us see and normalize those differences.
-Every reader’s “anatomy” is unique and that’s okay.
+Every reader is built differently and that’s okay.

 The Shift We're After